small0live/minerva-wp/README.md

 ### Personality

+The Ten Item Personality Inventory (TIPI) developed by Gosling and colleagues was used in the study.

 ### Team Processes

  ## Joggle Cognition Battery Data

 ## References

+Gosling, S. D., Rentfrow, P. J., & Swann, W. B., Jr. (2003).
+A Very Brief Measure of the Big Five Personality Domains.
+Journal of Research in Personality, 37, 504-528.

 Jackson, C. L., Colquitt, J. A., Wesson, M. J., & Zapata-Phelan, C. P. (2006).
 Psychological collectivism: A measurement validation and linkage to group member performance.
 Journal of Applied Psychology, 91(4), 884.